 WIFFLE ball, no matter the skill level or formality, is a sport meant to bring people together and for others to enjoy themselves.
 Though we take great pride in the traditions and competition on the field, we love our interactions off of it.
 Through our constant interaction on our social media pages and our website we make sure to keep everyone in the league up-to-date on everything going on.
 Beyond the screen players and fans can get to know one another and spend time with one another at public events throughout the year.

 About The Commissioner

 Benjamin Fiore (AKA: Ben) is the commissioner of the Connectiuct Wiffle®Ball League and owner of the CTWL Pro Series organization Augervile Defenders.

-Ben, a North Haven resident, has attended Xavier High School (Middletown) and is currently studying as an undergraduate student at Marist College in Poughkeepsie.
-New York, where he is studying computer science in college with a concentration in cyber-security.
+Ben, a North Haven resident, is a graduate of Xavier High School (Middletown) and is currently studying as an undergraduate student at Marist College in Poughkeepsie.
+New York, where he is studying computer science in college with a concentration in sfotware development.
 Ben has a twin brother, Will who was a member of the league in its early days.

 Ben has played Wiffle®Ball as long as he has played baseball, familiar with the sport since a young age and always wanting to play it at summertime parties with friends and family.